DetachHead/basedpyright/docs/configuration.md

 Some rules have an additional severity level such as `"unused"`, `"deprecated"` or `"unreachable"`.
 These are only used by the language server so that your editor can grey out or add a strikethrough to the symbol, which you can disable by setting it to `"off"`. it does not effect the outcome when running basedpyright via the CLI, so in that context these severity levels essentially mean the same thing as `"off"`.

-The following table lists the default severity levels for each diagnostic rule within each type checking mode (`"off"`, `"basic"`, `"standard"`, `"strict"` and `"all"`).
+The following table lists the default severity levels for each diagnostic rule within each type checking mode (`"off"`, `"basic"`, `"standard"`, `"strict"`, `"recommended"` and `"all"`).

+### `"recommended"` and `"all"`

+basedpyright introduces two new diagnostic rulesets in addition to the ones in pyright: `"recommended"` and `"all"`. `"recommended"` enables all diagnostic rules as either `"warning"` or `"error"`, but sets `failOnWarnings` to `true` so that all diagnostics will still cause a non-zero exit code when run in the CLI. this means `"recommended"` is essentially the same as `"all"`, but makes it easier to differentiate errors that are likely to cause a runtime crash like an undefined variable from less serious warnings such as a missing type annotation.

+!!! note

-note that some settings which are enabled by default in pyright are disabled by default in basedpyright (even though the default `typeCheckingMode` is `"all"`). this is because these rules are discouraged, but in the interest of backwards compatibility with pyright, they remain available to any users who still want to use them.
+    some settings which are enabled by default in pyright are disabled by default in basedpyright (even when `typeCheckingMode` is `"all"`). this is because these rules are [discouraged](#discouraged-options), but in the interest of backwards compatibility with pyright, they remain available to any users who still want to use them.

 | Diagnostic Rule                          | Off           | Basic         | Standard      | Strict        | All     |
 |:-----------------------------------------|:--------------|:--------------|:--------------|:--------------|:--------|